Faust: Sources

-contests many of these previous assumptions.
+contest many of these previous assumptions.

 The character in Polish folklore named Pan Twardowski (Sir Twardowski in English) presents similarities with Faust.
 The Polish story seems to have originated at roughly the same time as its German counterpart, yet it is unclear whether the two tales have a common origin or influenced each other.
 The historical Johann Georg Faust had studied in Kraków for a time and may have served as the inspiration for the character in the Polish legend.

 The first known printed source of the legend of Faust is a small chapbook bearing the title Historia von D. Johann Fausten, published in 1587.
 The book was re-edited and borrowed from throughout the 16th century.
 Other similar books of that period include: